 Explanations for the origin of the Late Prehistoric period vary.
-Kroeber speculated that Uto-Aztecanlanguage speakers migrated from the deserts to the southern coast of California at least 1,000-1,500 years ago.
+Kroeber speculated that Uto-Aztecan-language speakers migrated from the deserts to the southern coast of California at least 1,000-1,500 years ago.
 Some archaeologists have embraced this hypothesis and correlated it with the origins of the Late Prehistoric period.
 Rogers initially discussed the Luiseño and Kumeyaay under the rubric of the Mission Indians, and distinguished them from earlier shell-midden and scraper-maker cultures.
 Rogers later argued for continuity in occupation from the Archaic to the Late Prehistoric period, and distinguished three phases of shell middens.
-He argued that the Kumeyaay culture of 500 years ago was the result of earlier migration of Yuman populations from the coast to the Colorado River (perhaps as the result of an influx of Shoshone populations in northern San Diego County), adaptation to this new riverine setting and adopting traits from adjacent populations in the Southwest, and subsequent movement back to the coast at the onset of the Late Prehistoric cultural developments including: a chronological gap, cultural continuity and the addition of new traits, a population replacement or that several factors were at play (ASM 2024).
+He argued that the Kumeyaay culture of 500 years ago was the result of earlier migration of Yuman populations from the coast to the Colorado River (perhaps as the result of an influx of Shoshone populations in northern San Diego County), adaptation to this new riverine setting and adopting traits from adjacent populations in the Southwest, and subsequent movement back to the coast at the onset of the Late Prehistoric period.
+Subsequently, scholars have emphasized several cultural processes to explain Late Prehistoric cultural developments including: a chronological gap, cultural continuity and the addition of new traits, a population replacement or that several factors were at play (ASM 2024).